Abjad/abjad/trunk/abjad/documentation/chapters/introduction/download/index.rst

 2. Untar the downloaded file. ::

-      tar xzvf Abjad-1.1.tar.gz
+      tar xzvf Abjad-1.1.x.tar.gz

-   The sequence ``1.1`` should be the version number of the latest release.
+   The sequence ``1.1.x`` should be the version number of the latest release of Abjad.

 3. Change into the directory created in step 2. ::

-      cd Abjad-1.1
+      cd Abjad-1.1.x

 4. If you're using Linux [#f2]_ or MacOS [#f3]_ you can use Python to install. ::